amitjoy/amitjoy.github.com/_posts/2016-01-29-Java-_able-Interfaces.md

 ---
 layout: post
-title: "Java -able Interfaces and Classes"
+title: "Commonly used Java -able Interfaces and Classes"
 author: amit
 modified:
 share: true
 comments: true
-excerpt: "The enumeration of commonly used Java interfaces that ends with -able"
+excerpt: "The enumeration of commonly used Java interfaces and classes that ends with -able"
 tags: [Java]
 ---